 What can she do to show them she’s smart enough – smarter than any of them, really – to be a part of them, be one of them?
 She’s not content to be a sideline invitee to lame parties or to sit with them at lunch – she wants to be one of the dogs.

-It’s also rather unabashedly feminist, but not in a man-hating sort of way.
+The Disreputable History of Frankie Landau Banks is also rather unabashedly feminist, but not in a man-hating sort of way.
 Rather, it explores the way the boys view themselves and the girls in relationship to them, and then the ways that various girls choose to respond to those circumstances.
 Do they accept?
 Do they even notice?
 Or do they fight back, like Frankie does, determined to be accepted on their merits, not their gender?
 And why are the pranks brilliant when it’s believed to be the Alpha Dog orchestrating them, but psychopathic when it turns out to be a lovely little sophomore girl?

-This book is one of the five finalists for the National Book Award for Young People’s Literature.
+The Disreputable History of Frankie Landau Banks is one of the five finalists for the National Book Award for Young People’s Literature.
 Not that I’ve read any of the other four National Book Award finalists, but I’m definitely voting for this one.
 Um, if I could vote.